Tool

 Daytona source trail

 Daytona is sandbox infrastructure for running AI-generated code in isolated environments, with a stronger emphasis on open execution infrastructure and programmable control.
-In this directory, it fills an important role because many teams do not just need a safe sandbox.
+It matters because some teams do not just need safe execution.
 They need an execution layer they can shape into part of their own platform.

 • Choose Daytona when your team wants execution infrastructure to be something it can own and extend.
 If the choice is specifically between focused secure sandboxes and open execution infrastructure, use E2B vs Daytona.
 If the actual problem is backend compute rather than sandbox ownership, Modal may be the more relevant comparison.